chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - The rider sees a purple energy glow just behind a nearby hill.
 She quickly veers in the opposite direction.
 - The rider then spots a small camp of wasteland nomads.
 	- The camp is built on top of a small, pitiful water stream.
-- The rider pulls down her face mask, and it's obviously adult Raya!
+- The rider pulls down her face mask, and it's obviously adult-Raya!
 - Raya glances at her map.
 She points at her current location via a nearby landmark, and finds that the camp's location is over a circled river that is not checked off yet.
 - The rider dismounts, slouching bent-over and dragging her steps, her mount the same.
 - She approaches the camp, but a few figures notice her, and run out towards her.